Teyras/MT/text/chapters/110_analysis.md

 measurement stability the most.

-To create this kind of synthetic system loads, we will use the `stress-ng` utility, and during that, we will run measurements of a single workload.
+To create this kind of synthetic system loads, we will use the `stress-ng` utility, and along with that, we will run measurements of a single workload.
 In plots and measurement scripts, the names of these setups start with `parallel-synth`.